Nursing Home Choking – Holding Nursing Homes Liable When They Are Negligent

 The dangers of choking or strangulation are not limited just to the dining room.
 Strangulation can occur when a resident gets caught between the mattress and the bed rails: bed-rail entrapment.
 The US Food and Drug Administration (FDA) has been warning of this danger for years.3 This tragic problem occurs when the design of the bed, mattress, or rail causes a gap that can trap a resident’s head or neck.
 Often a facility sources each of these bed components from different manufacturers, which leads to an increased risk of deathly gaps in the bed.

-Duty of Nursing Homes
+Are Nursing Homes Responsible for Choking Deaths?
+The Duty of Nursing Homes

 Nursing homes present themselves to the community as experts in dealing with elderly residents and the conditions that affect them.
 The best practice is prevention or identification of risk factors.
 Every nursing home has a duty to assess all new residents; part of that assessment includes ability to chew and swallow.
 Members of the caregiving team include nurses, a speech pathologist, a dietician, and, of course, the resident’s physician.
 All of these professionals should be aware of the risk factors for difficulty swallowing.